-At the time of writing present revision, Task1.2 is in progress.
+At the time of writing present revision, Task1.2 is has concluded and the deliverable was submitted.
 Its main activities and the preliminary findings have just been presented in D1.1 Report on the First Data Collection for the Later Social Impact Analysis.
 For the purposes of the DMP, chapter 4.
 "The attitude test developed for the impact assessment" is of particular importance.
-The DMP does not wish to duplicate information, so only particular issues are addressed here, to complement the abovementioned deliverable.
+The DMP does not wish to duplicate information, so only particular issues are addressed here, to complement the above-mentioned deliverable.